-“Recovery” Featured Artist Sara Collie
+“Recovery” Featured Artist D. R. James

 Synkroniciti is overjoyed to welcome back English writer, poet and photographer Sara Collie with “Soliloquy from the Bridge,” one of the five finalists in our essay contest.
 This is a …